EMRahman/PiOrder/README.md

 5. 1 x Pair of powerline ethernet adaptors
 6. 1 (or more) Tablets (for web browsing)
 7. Optional: Raspberry Pi Cameras

+#FAQ's
+Q: Why print onto paper / why not go fully electronic?

+A: For customers, a paper receipt is still common.
+For chefs in the kitchen, paper has value in a kitchen environment.
+[An interesting discussion here](http://www.cheftalk.com/t/69312/for-those-in-professional-kitchens-ticket-taking-expediting).